 Murder Mystery and Mayhem was founded in 1989 by writer and Internet pioneer Dixon Jones.
 Since then, we’ve run thousands of different corporate and private events all over the UK and abroad.
 The company was originally based in Mill Hill, London.
 After a few years in Uxbridge, Middlesex, and Chalfont St. Peter, Bucks, our HQ is now in Ruislip, West London.
-It is a division of the corporate event and team building company Initiative Unlimited.
+It is a division of the corporate event and team building company Initiative Unlimited and the online downloadable whodunit business Murder Mystery Games.

 David Shannon is the company’s CEO.
 His acting name is David France.
 As well as creating and running murder mysteries, he has performed in a wide variety of films, plays and shows.